The peripheral blood lymphocyte culture is one of the most routinely used and traditional methods for karyotyping analysis.

 The 1gm of Giemsa dissolved in 66ml of glycerol using the mortar and pestle for 45 minutes.

-Transfer it into the aluminium foil wrapped flask and heat steer for 45 minutes to 1 hour.
+Transfer it into the aluminum foil wrapped flask and heat steer for 45 minutes to 1 hour.

 Place it at room temperature for some time and add 84ml of methanol to it.